 NIE offers exclusive 3-hour intensive one-on-one interview training preparation for your medical entry interview.
 If required, extra tuition can be discussed.
 However, the majority of students find that the 3-hour training session is sufficient for their upcoming interview.

-If you would like to reserve one of our limited training places for a Skype or face-to-face interview training session, do not delay in calling us on 1300 974 187 / 0412 439 115, or email.
-It’s never too early to begin the satisfying journey of knowing your own real capability.
+If you would like to reserve one of our limited training places for a Skype or face-to-face interview training session, do not delay in calling us on 1300 974 187 / 0404 197 178, or email on It’s never too early to begin the satisfying journey of knowing your own real capability.